Amino Acid Injection

 Pregnancy Risk Factor

 Animal reproduction studies have not been conducted.
-Following administration, an increase of some amino acids is observed in the fetus (Ronzoni, 1999; Ronzoni, 2002).
-In women with hyperemesis gravidarum, parenteral nutrition may be considered for any woman who cannot maintain her weight because of vomiting (ACOG, 2004).
+Following administration, an increase of some amino acids is observed in the fetus (Ronzoni 1999; Ronzoni 2002).
+In women with nausea and vomiting of pregnancy, parenteral nutrition should be used as a last option for any woman who cannot maintain her weight because of vomiting; enteral nutrition is preferred (ACOG 2015).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)